Instrek-aks/legalO_Website_Frontend/README.md

 ### Common Issues

-1. **Backend not starting**: Check if port 5000 is available
+1. **Backend not starting**: Check if port 5001 is available
-2. **Frontend can't connect to backend**: Ensure backend is running on localhost:5000
+2. **Frontend can't connect to backend**: Ensure backend is running on localhost:5001
 3. **Form submission fails**: Check browser console for CORS errors
+4. **YouTube data not updating**: Check API key configuration in backend
+5. **CORS errors**: Ensure backend CORS is properly configured

 ### Error Messages